hayagreevvaradarajan/metar-data-api/README.md

 # metar-data-api
-This API will make an external request to fetch METAR data and return the latest weather info given a specific station code (scode).
+This is a RESTful API built using Flask that will make an external request to fetch METAR data and return the latest weather info given a specific station code (scode).
 It will also cache the received responses for 5 minutes.
 Until explicitly specified, data will be fetched and returned from the cache and a request to the server will not be made if a particular scode's data is already present in the cache within the 5 minutes.

 # Setup and run instructions: